This post may contain affiliate links. Read our disclosure policy here.

 How to Store Pasta Salad

-A large food storage container with a tight-fitting lid is my go-to choice for making this salad and storing it in the fridge for later.
-Sometimes, I like to divide it up inside individual meal prep containers and have a ready-to-go meal I can bring to the office.
+A large food storage container with a tight-fitting lid is my go-to choice for making this salad and refrigerating it for later.
+Sometimes, I divide it up into individual meal prep containers and have a ready-to-go meal I can bring to the office.
+Covering it with a loose layer of plastic wrap will expose it to the cold temps, eventually drying it out.

 How to Keep Pasta Salad from Drying Out

+Dry pasta salad is usually the result of not adding enough dressing or not rinsing out the pasta after cooking.
+By rinsing out the pasta, the surface will also absorb the dressing, instead of it falling to the bottom of the bowl.
 If your pasta salad is too dry, simply add a bit more dressing, give it a toss, and it should be ready to go.

 Easy Cobb Pasta Salad Recipe with Bacon & Boiled Egg